shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 ```
 cat result-phonenumber-filter.txt
 ```
-You don't need to creat the result-phonenumber-filter.txt because it is created automaticaly when you lauch the program.
+You don't need to create the result-phonenumber-filter.txt because it is created automaticaly when you lauch the program.

 The result is :
 ```